When Vision Fails: Text Attacks Against ViT and OCR: Methods

-\smallsection{Attack Technique} Visual adversarial examples encoded as text can be generated in a black-box model using a gradient-free optimization technique.
-We built our technique using differential evolution, a genetic optimization algorithm~\cite{storn_differential_1997}.
-Adopting a similar approach previously proposed for imperceptible perturbations~\cite{boucher2021bad,9581273}, we use differential evolution to minimize similarity with the reference output for sequence-to-sequence tasks, and to minimize the output probability of the target class for classification tasks.
+Visual adversarial examples encoded as text can be generated in a black-box model using a gradient-free optimization technique.
+We built our technique using differential evolution, a genetic optimization algorithm~\citep{storn_differential_1997}.
+Adopting a similar approach previously proposed for imperceptible perturbations~\citep{boucher2021bad,9581273}, we use differential evolution to minimize similarity with the reference output for sequence-to-sequence tasks, and to minimize the output probability of the target class for classification tasks.

 The algorithm to generate visual adversarial examples encoded as text is provided as \Cref{alg:advexamples}.
 In summary, this algorithm takes as input a string to perturb, the target output class or reference output sequence, a visual text model, a perturbation budget representing the maximum number of injected diacritics, and a set of diacritics from which to select.
-A set of optimization parameters specific to differential evolution are also required by the algorithm~\cite{storn_differential_1997}, although reasonable defaults may be used across repeated invocation.
-In the case of classification models, this algorithm will return a version of the input string perturbed with diacritics up to the allowed budget that minimize the output probability of the supplied target class.
+A set of optimization parameters specific to differential evolution are also required by the algorithm~\citep{storn_differential_1997}, although reasonable defaults may be used across repeated invocations.
+We provide the parameters chosen for our implementation in the following section.
+In the case of classification models, this algorithm will return a version of the input string perturbed with diacritics up to the allowed budget that minimizes the output probability of the supplied target class.
 In the case of sequence-to-sequence models -- such as the machine translation task -- the algorithm minimizes the supplied similarity metric with the supplied reference output.

-Since the adversarial example generation algorithm does not rely on gradients, it works in a black-box setting, i.e. the attack does not require access to model weights.
-Consequently, this algorithm can be used both for local models and on commercial models via APIs as demonstrated in the following section.
+The threat model for this attack contains an adversary who is able to submit inputs to a model, either via an API or locally.
+The adversary does not have access to the model's weights (i.e. a black-box setting) and the target model leverages \textit{vision-driven defenses} for encoding attacks such as OCR pre-processing or a ViT architecture.
+The adversary's goal is to craft an input to the model that will cause an incorrect output.